How to Install OpenJDK 8 on Ubuntu 24.04, 22.04 or 20.04

 Update Ubuntu System Packages Before OpenJDK 8 Installation

 Before embarking on the installation of OpenJDK 8, it is paramount that your Ubuntu system is up-to-date.
-This is a recommended and vital step, as it helps avoid any conflicts or potential errors during installation.
+This is a recommended and vital step, as it helps avoid conflicts or potential errors during installation.
 Updating ensures that you have the latest security patches, bug fixes, and software improvements for the packages installed on your system.

 To update your Ubuntu packages, execute the following command in the terminal: